oakmac/standard-clojure-style-js/README.md

 ## ignore files or folders with the --ignore flag
 standard-clj fix --include "src/**/*.{clj,cljs,cljc}" --ignore "src/com/example/some_weird_file.clj"

-## standard-clj will look for a .standard-clj.json or .standard-clj.edn file in the directory where
+## standard-clj will look for a .standard-clj.edn or .standard-clj.json file in the directory where
 ## the command is run from (likely the root directory for your project)
 echo '{:include ["src-clj/**/*.clj" "src-cljs/**/*.cljs"]}' > .standard-clj.edn
 standard-clj fix

 ## or pass a config file explicitly using the --config argument
-standard-clj list --config /home/user1/my-project/.standard-clj.json
+standard-clj list --config /home/user1/my-project/my-standard-cfg.json
 ```

 #### `list` command